Transportation in Las Vegas: Vegas Loop

-The Las Vegas Convention Center Loop, LVCC Loop, is an underground transit tunnel opened in June 2021 to move Las Vegas Convention Center attendees by Tesla taxi around the vast complex.
-The loop also has a station in the Resorts World Las Vegas hotel and connection to the Monorail.
-The loop also connects to the RTC 108, RTC 119 and Las Vegas Deuce.
+The Vegas Loop, also known as the LVCC Loop, is an underground transit tunnel opened in June 2021 to move Las Vegas Convention Center attendees by Tesla taxi around the vast complex.
+The loop also has a station in the Resorts World Las Vegas hotel and a connection to the Monorail.
+The loop connects to local RTC bus routes and The Deuce.
 The system was built to reduce the walking time for attendees of the Las Vegas Convention Center.